-Butter Knife is the blend that put us on the map.
+Butter Knife is the blend that puts us on the map.
 It is our house espresso blend and is used in our shops daily.
 It's our most popular coffee for a good reason; it's a classic coffee with a modern approach.
-This medium roast has been developed to perfection and used in our shops for over ten years.
+This medium roast has been perfectly developed and used in our shops for over ten years.
 It embodies the traditional approach to the espresso profile, a real crowd-pleaser.

-Butterknife is rich, thick, sweet, and sticky.
-It's a workhorse for the everyday coffee drinker and comes in both a 340g and 5lb bag.
+It's a workhorse for the everyday coffee drinker and comes in a 340g and 5lb bag.
 Butterknife espresso is the coffee you can drink a million of and want another—an easy-to-use and drink espresso.

 Suggested espresso recipe of 1:2 coffee to water ratio in 28-32 seconds.
-For filter, try a 1:16 coffee to water ratio.
+For filter coffee, try a 1:16 coffee-to-water ratio.

 For over a decade, Butterknife has been Toronto's coffee of choice.
-If you want the taste of downtown in the comfort of your home, secure a bag now.
+Secure a bag if you want the taste of downtown in the comfort of your home.

 ABOUT THE BLEND

 The main component of our Butter Knife Blend comes from Brazil.
 Serra Negra, or "black mountain," is a Brazilian profile that captures the most classic flavour profile from Minas Gerais, the growing region including Carmo de Minas.
-This coffee is a workhorse with a reasonable price, making it a staple blend component.
+This coffee is a reasonably priced workhorse, making it a staple blend component.
 We cup for nuttiness, low acidity, and a heavy body.